-- Request is for \$80,274, a 3% increase over PY2021 amount of \$77,960. - STAFF RECOMMENDATION is to fund at PY21 level and offer a two-year term. - Serves a diverse population with range of health needs or risk factors, targeting those with mental health/substance use disorders benefit case management providing assistance with enrollment in benefit plans, accessing other entitlement or assistance programs, advocacy, and outreach. - Outcomes for change in insurance or other benefit status; relevant benchmarks for access and utilization. - CCMHB request is 81% of total program revenue. - Required prior to contract: revisions to financial forms. - Special Provisions (to address during the contract year): retain SPs to have a presence in Rantoul and participate in the Rantoul providers meeting. - STAFF RECOMMENDATION is to fund at PY21 level, unless other CCMHB revenue becomes available, and offer a two-year term. \$77,960
+- Request is for \$80,274, a 3% increase over PY2021 amount of \$77,960. - Serves a diverse population with range of health needs or risk factors, targeting those with mental health/substance use disorders benefit case management providing assistance with enrollment in benefit plans, accessing other entitlement or assistance programs, advocacy, and outreach. - Outcomes for change in insurance or other benefit status; relevant benchmarks for access and utilization. - CCMHB request is 81% of total program revenue. - Required prior to contract: revisions to financial forms. - Special Provisions (to address during the contract year): retain SPs to have a presence in Rantoul and participate in the Rantoul providers meeting. - STAFF RECOMMENDATION is to fund at PY21 level, offer a two-year term, and increase (both years) to full request if other CCMHB revenue becomes available.